Fluffy Shima Enaga Bird (Japanese Snow Fairy Bird)

 One of the most striking features of the Shima Enaga is its pure white face, which extends from its forehead to its throat.
 This white facial area is larger and more prominent than in other long-tailed tit subspecies, making them easily recognizable.
 Their body is primarily covered in soft, pale grey feathers, with hints of pink on their shoulders and sides.

 The ShimaEnaga bird has a long tail which is longer than its body.
 Their wings are short and rounded, adapted for quick, agile movements in dense vegetation.
-They have small, dark eyes and a tiny, pointed black beak perfect for catching insects.
+These Japanese snow bird have small, dark eyes and a tiny, pointed black beak perfect for catching insects.

 Despite their small size, their fluffy plumage makes them appear larger and helps them stay warm in Hokkaido’s cold climate.
 Their round body shape and soft feathers give them a distinctly plump and cuddly appearance, which has made them popular among bird enthusiasts and nature lovers.